 Don’t make it to short; you need to communicate your value.
 It’s a balancing act!

-How you write your teaching job application letter will determine if you will convince the reader to move on to your academic teaching resume and be offered a job interview.
+How you write your application letter teaching job will determine if you will convince the reader to move on to your academic teaching resume and be offered a job interview.
 It’s essential you develop a hard-hitting, attention-grabbing application or cover letter full of relevant keywords, teaching accomplishments, and action words that prove your worth as a teacher candidate.

-Writing the First Paragraph of Your Academic Application Letter
+First Paragraph of Your Academic Application Letter

 • Educational credentials, i.e. Bachelor’s Degree, Master’s Degree